 Mechanical engineering is a broad discipline that requires developing and constructing anything from tiny individual components and devices (such as microscale sensors and inkjet printer nozzles) to massive systems (e.g. spacecraft and machine tools).

 Mechanical engineering is a vast field that encompasses designing and manufacturing mechanical devices ranging from simple hand tools to large equipment.
-Mechanical engineers operate in various sectors, but they all have in common a concentration on mechanics of motion, whether its fluid dynamics in a hydroelectric power system, energy transfer and conversion, or the moving elements of complicated automated industrial equipment.
+Mechanical engineers operate in various sectors, but they all have in common a concentration on mechanics of motion, whether it’s fluid dynamics in a hydroelectric power system, energy transfer and conversion, or the moving elements of complicated automated industrial equipment.
 Mechanical engineers often focus on drafting and design engineering, such as product, equipment, or system design.
 They also work on R&D, production, and testing in the lab or on the job.

 Industrial Engineering is a versatile engineering discipline that assists businesses in saving money and increasing efficiency.
 It is a multidisciplinary field concerned with manufacturing, designing, improving, and installing integrated systems of people, materials, information, equipment, and energy.

-While most engineering areas focus on particular products, systems, or processes, industrial engineering is concerned with people management, company organisation, and optimising technology to boost productivity in various working situations.
+While most engineering areas focus on particular products, systems, or processes, industrial engineering concerns people management, company organisation, and optimising technology to boost productivity in various working situations.
 Today, companies must compete in an increasingly global market.
 Industrial engineers assist them by improving productivity and quality, whether the result is a streamlined operating room in a health care setting, an optimised manufacturing production schedule, or a long-term detailed financial plan.

 Industrial engineers may be asked to undertake a variety of duties to eliminate waste of time, energy, and money in the workplace: